hpaluch/cogl-examples/README.md

 # Port of old Cogl Examples

 Here is an attempt to port Archived cogl-examples
 from: https://gitlab.gnome.org/Archive/cogl

 > What is Cogl?
-It OpenGL wrapper used by gnome-shell, gThumb viewer and other projects.
+It is OpenGL wrapper used by gnome-shell, gThumb viewer and other projects.
 >
 > Quoting https://gitlab.gnome.org/Archive/cogl/-/blob/cogl-1.22/README.in?ref_type=heads
 > > Cogl is a small open source library for using 3D graphics hardware for